Discovery of Atomic Clock-Like Spin Defects in Simple Oxides from First Principles: Introduction

 An essential prerequisite to designing and engineering quantum platforms using oxides is the availability of spin defects with the desired electronic properties, in addition to long coherence times.
 The discovery and prediction of such defects is clearly a challenging task, given the immensely vast parameter space to explore.

-Here, we focus on a specific oxide, calcium oxide (CaO), which has the potential to host spin defects with coherence times (T$_{2}$) of 34 ms~\cite{T2_times}, i.e. 30 to 40 times longer than SiC or diamond, respectively, and corresponding to the highest known T$_{2}$ time for materials without localized $d$-or $f$-electrons.
-CaO was also identified as a promising candidate for spin qubits in a recent search of inorganic materials~\cite{Ferrenti2020}, although suitable spin defects have not yet been predicted.
+Here, we focus on a specific oxide, calcium oxide (CaO) that has the potential to host spin defects with Hahn-echo coherence time ($T_{2}$) of 34 ms~\cite{T2_times} i.e. 30 to 40 times longer than in natural SiC or diamond, respectively.
+CaO contains minimal nuclei with non-zero spins in the naturally abundant material, and it was also identified as a promising candidate for spin qubits in a recent search of inorganic materials~\cite{Ferrenti2020}, although suitable spin defects have not yet been predicted.

-Using a high-throughput method~\cite{ADAQ,adaq_info} and calculations based on density functional theory and quantum embedding theory~\cite{sheng2022,ma2021}, we predict point defects in CaO with electronic properties remarkably similar to those of the NV-center in diamond, thus paving the way to engineering quantum states with long coherence times in simple oxides.
+In this paper, we use a high-throughput method~\cite{ADAQ,adaq_info} and calculations based on density functional theory, quantum embedding theory~\cite{sheng2022,ma2021}, and spin dynamics calculations using the cluster-correlation expansion method (CCE)~\cite{OnizhukPyCCE}.
+Using this combination of techniques, we predict point defects in CaO with electronic properties remarkably similar to those of the NV center in diamond.
+In addition, these defects emit in the telecommunication range and exhibit improved coherence times due to the presence of clock transitions.
+Our results pave the way to engineering quantum states with long coherence times in simple oxides.